 Suggested Read: 20 Alluring Places To Visit In Gangtok

 There is no airport in Gangtok.
 The nearest airport is Bagdogra Airport, 124 km away from Gangtok.
 You can book a cab or taxi to reach Gangtok from here.
 There are a direct flight from New Delhi to Bagdogra.

 There are no direct trains to Gangtok.
 The nearest railway station is in NJP, 117 km away from Gangtok.

 You can take a road trip from New Delhi to Gangtok which will take about two days to reach here.
 The route via NH 27 connects Delhi to Sikkim and goes through the states of Uttar Pradesh, Bihar, and West Bengal.
 This route has a few tolls on its way.

 Whether you seek adventure or spirituality, a honeymooner or planning trip with friends, this place has something for everyone.
-Get customized Sikkim Tour Package with TravelTriangle to have just the experience you are looking for.
+So, get packed, plan your Sikkim vacation and leave right away to have just the experience you are looking for.

 Q. What is the best time to visit Nathula Pass?